 In order to promote visitation and better relations between custodial and noncustodial parents, the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (P.L.
-104-193) provided mandatory spending in the amount of \$10 million each fiscal year from the federal CSE budget account for grants to states for access and visitation programs.
-44 Eligible activities include but are not limited to mediation, counseling, education, development of parenting plans, visitation enforcement, and development of guidelines for visitation and alternative custody arrangements.
+104-193) provided mandatory spending in the amount of \$10 million each fiscal year from the federal CSE budget account for grants to states for access and visitation programs.52 Eligible activities include but are not limited to mediation, counseling, education, development of parenting plans, visitation enforcement, and development of guidelines for visitation and alternative custody arrangements.

-In 2019, OCSE reported the results of their multiyear pilot program, Parenting Time Opportunities for Children (PTOC).
+In 2019, OCSE (now, OCSS) reported the results of their multiyear pilot program, Parenting Time Opportunities for Children (PTOC).
 The purpose of PTOC was to evaluate the extent to which CSE agencies could implement integrated processes for the establishment of child support orders and parenting time agreements.
 The study also examined the feasibility of sufficient family violence safeguards, and whether the establishment of parenting time would result in greater parental involvement or child support payments.
-According to OCSE, "evaluators of the project sites confirmed that parents appreciate the opportunity to address parenting time and feel that it increases the fairness of child support.
-Furthermore, PTOC appears to help some parents with
+According to the agency, "evaluators of the project sites confirmed that parents appreciate the opportunity to address parenting time and feel that it increases the fairness of child support.
+Furthermore, PTOC appears to help some parents with improved relationships, more time with their children, and some small increases in child support compliance."
+53